RDWV/rdwv-docs/deployment/configurator.md

 # Configurator

-Bitcart Configurator allows you to easily deploy new Bitcart instances, or re-configuring existing ones, with ease and no technical skills.
+RedWaves Configurator allows you to easily deploy new RedWaves instances, or re-configuring existing ones, with ease and no technical skills.

-Configurator demo is accessible at https://configurator.bitcart.ai
+Configurator demo is accessible at https://configurator.RedWaves.ai

 You can access it from your admin by clicking the configurator button.